-Flange Leakage using EN-1591 method
+Flange Leakage using the EN-1591 method

-But from Caesar II-2019 version onwards, the Hexagon team has incorporated an additional flange leakage checking method, by using the EN-1591 method.
+But from the Caesar II-2019 version onwards, the Hexagon team has incorporated an additional flange leakage checking method, by using the EN-1591 method.

 Designing flanges with respect to the EN-1591 flange standard has economic benefits.
 Hence, these flanges have become popular and well-known.
 Hexagon PPM conducted a webinar in September 2019 to help Caesar II users learn the basics behind this sophisticated flange analysis method that has been implemented in CAESAR II 2019.
-As always, The analysis method possesses the user-friendly features that automate the detailed input required for this standard.
+As always, The analysis method possesses user-friendly features that automate the detailed input required for this standard.

 Objectives of the Webinar